walkerning/aw_nas/doc/enas_cfg_notes.md

 ## ---- End Component controller ----
 ```

+* TODO: explain `rl` controller!

-## Component Weight-manager
+### Component `weights_manager`

-> the weight manager fills weights into arch(rollout) sampled by the controller
+Given an architecture rollout, the weights manager fills the architecture with weights to construct a **candidate network**.
+Then, the candidate network is evalauted by the evaluator component.

 ``` yaml
 ## ---- Component weights_manager ----